Modulklausur Language & Use Advanced

 Any remaining students in the 2007 STO do the "LC IV section" but not the "LC III section" of the exam (and will consequently have slightly less time to complete the exam than their fellow students).

 Registration takes place via the department website.
 You will find various exams pages under Your Studies -- specifically the Exams: Registration, Dates, Times, Rooms, etc. page.
 Scroll down to find the Language & Use Advanced exam.
 Click on the "Register for..." link and complete the short form.
 If you change your mind you can cancel your registration by clicking on the "Cancel your registration" link below it.
 If you do not register in time you may not be able to take the exam.

 Past Papers (old tests)

 Your instructor will go through one or two past papers in class.
 Additional past papers are available from the department's Fachschaft (fachschaftanglistiksb(at)googlemail.com).
+In addition, there is a team where many old exams are available in the Files section.
+Ask your instructor for access info.
 Please bear in mind, however, that simply going through past papers will not improve your level of English.
 In order to pass the exam with a good mark you need to understand grammatical items and have a good level of vocabulary.